Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Advanced Machine Learning Techniques for the Feasibility Study

 \subsection{Interpretation of Results and Discussion}

 The statistical landscape of Vector-Like Top quark ($T$) searches at the proposed $\mu p$ collider is governed by a non-trivial interplay between integrated luminosity, center-of-mass energy, and the intrinsic characteristics of the hadronic and leptonic decay channels.
-By tracking the evolution of sensitivity from the early data regime in Table~VIII ($\mathcal{L}=100~\mathrm{fb}^{-1}$) to the high-luminosity frontier summarized in Table~X ($\mathcal{L}=3000~\mathrm{fb}^{-1}$), several robust physical patterns emerge.
+By tracking the evolution of sensitivity from the early data regime in Table~VIII ($\mathcal{L}=100~\mathrm{fb}^{-1}$) to the high-luminosity frontier summarized in Table~IX ($\mathcal{L}=3000~\mathrm{fb}^{-1}$), several robust physical patterns emerge.
 While the Gaussian significance follows the expected $Z\propto\sqrt{\mathcal{L}}$ scaling, the comparison with the Asimov significance $Z_A$ reveals a qualitatively different behavior at high statistics.
-In particular, channels with large raw yields eventually encounter a systematics-dominated regime, where further luminosity accumulation no longer translates into proportional gains in discovery power.
+In particular, channels with large raw yields eventually encounter a systematics-dominated regime, where further luminosity accumulation no longer translates into proportional gains in projected sensitivity.
 This effect is clearly visible at $\sqrt{s}=9.16~\mathrm{TeV}$ in the hadronic channel for $m_T=3000~\mathrm{GeV}$, where the Gaussian significance reaches $273.51\sigma$ while the corresponding $Z_A$ saturates at $42.23\sigma$, indicating that a $20\%$ background systematic uncertainty sets the ultimate sensitivity ceiling.\\ These trends are visualized in the luminosity contour maps shown in Fig. \ref{fig:side-by-side-results}, which display the required integrated luminosity for exclusion ($Z=2\sigma$) and discovery ($Z=5\sigma$) in the $(m_T,g^*)$ plane.
 The hadronic-channel MLP sensitivity map demonstrates that, despite its large signal yield driven by the dominant branching fraction, the presence of sizable QCD backgrounds pushes the required luminosity contours outward, particularly once systematic uncertainties are accounted for.
 In contrast, the leptonic-channel BDT sensitivity map exhibits substantially lower luminosity requirements across a wide region of parameter space, reflecting the cleaner experimental signature associated with an isolated high-$p_T$ lepton and missing transverse energy.
-As a result, the leptonic channel retains discovery potential even in regions where signal event counts become sparse.\\ Fig. \ref{fig:side-by-side-results} shows integrated luminosity sensitivity contours in the $(g^{*}-m_{T},)$ plane for Vector-Like Singlet Top quark production at $\sqrt{s}=$ 5.29, 6.48, and 9.16TeV, including a $20\%$ background systematic uncertainty through the Asimov significance $Z_{A}$.
-Panel (a) shows the fully hadronic $T\to Wb\to bjj$ channel analyzed using a Multi-Layer Perceptron (MLP) classifier, where the large branching fraction provides strong sensitivity at intermediate masses, yielding exclusion and discovery reach up to $m_T\sim3.5$--$4~\mathrm{TeV}$ for sizable couplings.
-Panel (b) corresponds to the leptonic $T\to Wb\to b\ell\nu$ channel analyzed with a Boosted Decision Tree (BDT), demonstrating enhanced robustness at the high-mass regimes and maintaining discovery sensitivity up to $m_T\simeq5~\mathrm{TeV}$ owing to superior background suppression. \\ The contours delineate regions accessible at the $2\sigma$ (exclusion) and $5\sigma$ (discovery) levels as a function of integrated luminosity.
-A recurring feature across all luminosity benchmarks is the crossover between hadronic and leptonic dominance as a function of $m_T$.
-At intermediate masses, typically between $2000$ and $3000~\mathrm{GeV}$, the hadronic channel provides the strongest sensitivity owing to its superior production rate, which compensates for the larger backgrounds.
-This behavior is especially pronounced at $\sqrt{s}=9.16~\mathrm{TeV}$, where the hadronic analysis yields the highest nominal significances of the entire study.
-As the mass approaches the kinematic limit, however, the leptonic channel becomes increasingly competitive and ultimately dominant.
-Its stronger background suppression leads to a higher signal-to-background ratio, making it more resilient in the low-statistics regime that characterizes the extreme mass frontier.
-Consequently, for $m_T$ values near $5000~\mathrm{GeV}$, the leptonic channel consistently outperforms the hadronic channel across all luminosity scenarios.
+As a result, the leptonic channel retains projected sensitivity even in regions where signal event counts become sparse.\\